omarcarreon/ProgramacionAvanzada/README.md

 # ProgramacionAvanzada
-Code snippets from Advanced Programming ITESM class.
+Code snippets from Advanced Programming class at ITESM.